 On weekends, vehicles are abandoned on two streets on two sides of the streets, it is easier to walk along the streets and stop at restaurants, coffee shops, bookstores and fashion shops.
 They organize large-scale entertainment programs on the street on weekends at night.

 At the crossroads of Nguyen Hue and Le Thanh Ton Street, you can see a large square with a huge statue of Ho Chi Minh President, surrounded by a lotus pond.
 One of the main reasons why you should not miss this walking street is the beautiful Ho Chi Minh City’s People Committee Building.

 5. Bars and pubs

 If you would like to chill out, do something crazy and noisy, enjoy some music and drinks, you can choose one from hundreds of bars, pubs, lounges.
-My two favorite bars of the city are:
+My two favorite bars in the city are:

 Acoustic Bar, 6E1 Alley 6, Ngo Thoi Nhiem Street, Ward 7, District 3, Ho Chi Minh City.
 Location on Google Maps.
 Prices: from 70,000 VND.

 Chill Sky Bar, 26 & 27th Floor Rooftop, AB Tower, 76A Le Lai Street, Pham Ngu Lao Ward,, District 1, Ho Chi Minh City.
 Location on Google Maps.
 Prices: from 90,000 VND.